elineri/Kurs7_Labb1_MsUnit/README.md

 ## Parts to test
 ### Transfer money between accounts
 #### What could go wrong?
 - Money doesn't withdraw from account.
+Method MakeTransfer() in Account.
 - Money doesn't go to the other account.
+Method MakeTransfer() in Account.
 - More money are transfered than what's available in the account.
+Method EnoughBalance() in Account.

 ### Withdraw money
 #### What could go wrong?
 - More money are withdrawn than what's available in the account.
+Method EnoughBalance() in Account.
 - Money doesn't withdraw from account.
+Method Withdraw() in Bank.

 ### Deposit money
 #### What could go wrong?
 - Money isn't deposited to account.
+Method Deposit() in Bank.